Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Results and Discussion

 \subsection{Quantitative Analysis and Prototype Explainability}

 To evaluate the interpretability and quantitative performance of the trained diffusion model, three prototype based explainability architectures PPNet, EPPNet, and ProtoPool, were applied to the generated breast MRI images.
-These models were used to compute Normalized Influence Scores (NIS) at Figure \ref{fig:nis}, which indicate how strongly each prototype from the training data contributes to the generation of a specific synthetic image.
+These models were used to compute Normalized Influence Scores (NIS).
+The figure \ref{fig:nis}, shows how prototype activations vary for PPNet, EPPNet, and ProtoPool.
+Plot shows how strongly each prototype from the training data contributes to the generation of a specific synthetic image.
 The faithfulness score derived from these influence distributions provides a quantitative measure of how accurately the prototype based explanations align with the actual generative process.
 Quantitative evaluation of our generated breast MRI images is provided in Table \ref{tab:image_quality}

+This is clear that EPPNet maintains a more balanced and well-separated influence across its prototypes.

 Across all models, the generated breast MRI images exhibited consistent visual quality, supported by high quantitative metrics.
 The diffusion model achieved a Peak Signal-to-Noise Ratio (PSNR) of $19.37 \pm 1.67$, a Structural Similarity Index (SSIM) of $0.6530 \pm 0.1052$, and a Learned Perceptual Image Patch Similarity (LPIPS) of $0.2893 \pm 0.1050$.
 These results confirm that the generated images maintain both high fidelity and perceptual realism relative to the real dataset.